BlackbitDigitalCommerce/pimcore-data-director/README.md

 * Import data from Pimcore objects:
   * Migrate data from one field type to another without data loss
   * dynamic mass data manipulation (currently that is not possible in the Pimcore grid (for example, increase prices by 10%))
+* Import data from Pimcore reports
+  * e.g. to send reports by mail (e.g. notify the responsible users when an action for the report objects is necessary)
+  * e.g. to import data from Google Analytics into your Pimcore data objects to further use this data
 * Import of documents (filling of the editables)
 * Generate response documents
   * generate a response document including all successfully imported items and send that to the source system